 At least a high school diploma and on-the-job training -- anywhere from a few months to two years -- are necessary for this position; however, most employers prefer a formal education.
 Certification through bachelor’s degree programs are available in mental health technology or mental health assisting.
 ONet Online noted that 36 percent of mental health assistants had a bachelor’s degree, while 34 percent had a high school diploma and 10 percent had some college but no degree.
 Currently, four states also require mental health assistants to be licensed.
 The requirements vary by state, but they typically include passing an exam and completing an accredited program.
 Additionally, the American Association of Psychiatric Technicians offers four levels of certification that can bolster a professional resume.

-2016 Salary Information for Psychiatric Technicians and Aides
+- Career Trend: Psychiatric Technicians and Aides